Many technology vendors use the word ‘collaboration.’ Sometimes, their products don’t offer business collaboration in the true sense of the word.

 Traditional Business Collaboration on a Document

 The following scenario can apply to any business document that requires two or more pairs of eyeballs.
-We’ll use a sales proposal as the example.
+We’ll use a sales proposal as an example.

 The Scenario